Testing Pre-Authorization Payments

 -

-preauth (default): The amount that has been authorized can be changed during the holding phase, see Adjusting the Amount for a Pre-Authorization Payment.
+preauth (default): The amount that has been authorized can be changed during the holding phase and the holding period can be extended, see Adjusting or Extending a Pre-Authorization Payment.

 -

-final: The amount that has been authorized is final and cannot be changed.
+final: The amount that has been authorized is final and cannot be changed, and the holding period cannot be extended.

 Must be one_off.